sbhwang23/employeeDirectory/README.md

   Click here to view the app!
 [Employee Directory](https://sbhwang23.github.io/employeeDirectory/)

   ## Installing
-  npm install at the root
+  npm install at the root then npm start
-  npm start

   ## Usage
   Bootstrap, Create React App and Node